-The Directors of Titon Holdings Plc throughout the financial year or subsequent to the year-end are listed on pages 30 and 31.
+The Directors of Titon Holdings Plc throughout the financial year or subsequent to the year-end are listed on pages 36 to 37.

-A detailed commentary on the results for the year and discussion of future developments is given in the Financial and Operational Review on pages 16 to 19 and an explanation of the Group's business strategy is included within the Strategic Report on pages 10 and 11.
+A detailed commentary on the results for the year and discussion of future developments is given in the Financial and Operational Review on pages 9 to 13 and an explanation of the Group's business strategy is included within the Strategic Report on pages 6 to 8.

-The Group's compliance with the QCA Code is set out in the report on page 41.
+The Group's compliance with the QCA Code is set out in the report on page 36.